Shruti-Nagawekar/YoutubeStatAnalyser/README.md

 # YouTube Data Analysis Project

 ## Overview
 This project utilizes the YouTube Data API to retrieve and analyze video data and channel statistics from YouTube channels.
-I made this help my YouTube channel.
+I made this to help my YouTube channel.
 The goal is to gain insights into popular video trends, audience preferences, and overall engagement metrics.
-These insights can be used to know what works well on YouTube and aid in making informed decisions while producing videos for my own channel.
+These insights can be used to know what works well on YouTube and help to make informed decisions while producing videos for my own channel.

 ## Features
 - **Video Data Retrieval**: Fetches data such as video titles, view counts, likes, dislikes, comments, etc., for analysis.